-If your company is introducing a new product line, you need to make sure you’re targeting the right personas.
+If your company is introducing a new product line, you need to make sure you’re targeting the right audience.
 Expanding your offerings increases the number of buyers to target.
 For example, perhaps your products previously only targeted women and you’re adding offerings for men.

 Or perhaps your company once offered many product lines but has decided to focus on fewer products.
-You will need to revisit your original personas and consider narrowing down, combining or eliminating some of them to align with the fewer products.
+Revisit your original personas and consider narrowing down, combining or eliminating some of them to align with your new strategy.

-This may also happen when attending a trade show, conference or other industry event with thought leaders sharing their ideas that could shape the future of your personas.
+This may also happen when attending a trade show, conference or other industry events with thought leaders sharing their ideas.
 Keep this in the back of your mind when listening to others speak about your industry and think about how they tie back to your personas.
 Is there a big change coming?
 Could it wipe out or add a persona?

 Remember that personas should evolve with your business and the direction it’s going.
 Reviewing them regularly will help you create content that is more likely to generate qualified leads and make readers feel you understand their needs.